 If the same name is used for both routes, then by calling "route" helper, only the route for the second route will be returned.
 We, therefore, need to provide a prefix for the route's name.
 Here is how you'll proceed :

-Note that here, you don't need to specify the "/dashboard" prefix as all modules routes, either on web.php or api.php are prefixed by "/dashboard" already.
+Note that here, we haven't mentioned the "dashboard" prefix.
+This means ideally, that you should have a file named "mutlistore.php" prefix as all modules routes, either on web.php or api.php are prefixed by "/dashboard" already.

 Now it might be useful to know how you can use these route names as using the traditional "route()" function helper won't work.
 We'll use another helper available in the CoreService class, that is : ns()->route().
 This function is extended by the Multi-Store module and inject a store prefix whenever the function is called within a store.